Kate Forbes: Economic policy

 In 2018, Forbes was a member of the Sustainable Growth Commission, a blueprint of the economic policy and currency for an independent Scotland.
-The commission, which highlighted the more realistic approach to fiscal policy, proved unpopular among many left-wing SNP members for its embrace of liberal economics.
-The Institute for Fiscal Studies (IFS) stated it would "further austerity under the SNP Sustainable Growth Commission’s plans", while Common Weal, a left-wing pro-independence think tank, described it as shifting the Scottish economy to the right.
+The commission proved unpopular among many left-wing SNP members for its embrace of liberal economics.
+The Institute for Fiscal Studies (IFS) stated it would "further austerity under the SNP Sustainable Growth Commission's plans", while Common Weal, a left-wing pro-independence think tank, described it as shifting the Scottish economy to the right.
 Forbes supported the proposed currency arrangement of 'sterlingisation', which would mean an independent Scotland would not benefit from the central bank quantitative easing, a monetary policy of massive borrowing programmes during times of economic crisis.

 As finance secretary, she stressed the need for more progressive taxation in order to tackle inequality and support economic growth.
 In March 2022, Forbes launched a report outlining Scotland's National Strategy for Economic Transformation, which is her plan to improve Scotland's economy over the following 10 years.

-In her official manifesto, Forbes put eradicating poverty at the heart of her economic policy with economic growth centre.
+In her official manifesto, Forbes put eradicating poverty and promoting economic growth at the heart of her policy.
 OpenDemocracy claimed her economic agenda was "dangerous" and compared her economic policy to that of George Osborne and David Cameron, who oversaw a large-scale austerity programme in the early 2010s.
 Forbes stated the Scottish Government's proposed deposit return scheme would cause "economic carnage".

 Social issues

-Abortion

 In 2018, Forbes made a pro-life statement at a prayer breakfast, saying that the treatment of the unborn is a "measure of true progress" one day after a Westminster debate on abortion.
 In 2023, she said she "couldn’t conceive of having an abortion" herself, however, she "wouldn’t change the law as it stands".
-Forbes supports buffer zones for abortion clinics as she has said that women should not “be subjected to fear and harassment”.
+Forbes supports buffer zones for abortion clinics as she has said that women should not "be subjected to fear and harassment".